jasmineseah-17/BT4222-Text-Analysis-For-Stock-Returns-Prediction/README.md

 ### Download the Files
 1. Create a folder to store all files.
 Ensure all code and data are stored in same folder.
-2. The codes - Clone this repo to your local machine using `https://github.com/link`.
+2. The codes - Clone this repo to your local machine using `https://github.com/jasmineseah-17/BT4222-Text-Analysis-For-Stock-Returns-Prediction.git`.
 3. The data - Download everything in this <a href="http://recordit.co/" target="_blank">OneDrive folder</a>.

-### Install the Required Packages and Lexicons
+### Install the Required Packages, Lexicons, Model and Word Embeddings
 1. Set up virtual environment by entering the following code in the terminal client:
 ```
 conda create -n yourenvname python=3.6 anaconda